 Leaders that manage to develop these hallmarks in their organizations will position their companies for success.

 There is a constant tension in any company between creating the right level of operational discipline and a work environment that provides latitude for innovation.
 In the past, oil and gas companies have typically emphasized standards, compliance, and risk management.
 But it has often been done in a way that left little room for bottom-up innovation, and in many cases, the vast potential for improvement that sits with frontline employees and lower-level leaders was missed.

-Organization Health Index (OHI) shows that the oil and gas industry as a whole ranks a long way below others when it comes to fostering innovation.
+Data from our Organization Health Index (OHI) shows that the oil and gas industry as a whole ranks a long way below others when it comes to fostering innovation.
 Innovation outcomes are three points below the cross-industry benchmark, and oil and gas companies are 5 points below benchmark in key innovation practices: ideas are not coming up from the front line, nor are senior leaders creating the space or expectation for innovation.